 We all feel stiff now and then, some of us more often than others.
 Many blame their ageing body, long periods of immobility, or strenuous activity for this.
-Many also blame shortening muscles, thickening scar tissue, or increasing adhesions, but, I think there are many misconceptions around stiffness and what it is, and what it is not, and I think a lot of things can feel stiff, but not actually be ‘stiff stiff’.
+Many also blame shortening muscles, thickening scar tissue, or increasing adhesions.
+But I think there are many misconceptions around stiffness and what it is, and what it is not, and I think a lot of things can feel stiff, but not actually be ‘stiff stiff’.

 Let me explain what I mean by ‘stiff, but not stiff stiff‘.
-Micky Flannagan who is one of my favorite comedians talked about going out but not ‘out out’ in a sketch of his, watch it here it’s brilliant.
+Micky Flannagan who is one of my favourite comedians talked about going out but not ‘out out’ in a sketch of his, watch it here it’s brilliant.
 In this sketch he describes how there are different levels of going out, there is ‘popping out’, ‘going out’, but then there is ‘going out out’.
 This is the same for stiffness, there are things that are stiff, but then there are things that are stiff stiff.

 Now I’m sure you’re still thinking ‘what the hell is this idiot going on about‘ so let me explain a little more.
 When I say something is stiff stiff, I mean it’s proper stiff.
 I mean it’s stiff due to ‘true’ physiological changes, that some structure has altered and changed to cause stiffness and limit movement.
 There are two causes for things getting stiff stiff, they are…

 - Joint surface changes

 - Soft tissue changes

 Joint surface changes are often described as ‘wear-n-tear’, arthritis, or arthropathy and they can cause a joint to lose movement that may or may not be accompanied with pain.
 Despite common belief not all joint surface changes are painful.
-In fact a lot of joint changes are not painful, and the severity of joint surface changes is often poorly correlated to levels of pain or disability reported (ref, ref, ref, ref).
-However, a loss of movement with or without pain and stiffness combined with observed joint surface changes seen on imaging would be what I class as one cause of ‘stiff stiff’.
+In fact a lot of joint changes are not painful, and the severity of surface changes are often poorly correlated with levels of pain or disability reported (ref, ref, ref, ref).
+However, a loss of movement with or without pain combined with observed joint surface changes seen on imaging would be what I class as one cause of ‘stiff stiff’.